 Short for beer garden, The Beery has long been drawing locals for a lazy afternoon session in the sun or a fun night of drinkin’ and dancin’.
 Located under the Crowne Plaza, The Beery has stunning views through Terrigal’s trademark pines out across the ocean.
 Whether it’s time for laidback acoustic tunes or pumping live music, there’s nothing like gathering your tribe here for a Sunday sesh or Saturday night out.
 Since Greedy Guts Markets launched its street food extravaganza at the bar, it’s also the place where Coasties gather for a casual bite and a beer on the second Friday of the month.

 Located on the edge of a milky blue lagoon, surrounded by palm trees, pines and pelicans, the Entrance Hotel is a great venue for an afternoon tipple.
-As well as offering a lively waterfront setting to catch up with friends, the hotel plays host to wine tastings and festivals including their annual Cider Festival on Jan 20, 2018.
+As well as offering a lively waterfront setting to catch up with friends, the hotel plays host to regular wine tastings, cider festivals and long lunches.
 The beer garden is fun for a spot of table tennis or a romantic bevvy under the twinkling lights.